 The visual attributes of Windsor Castle

-Windsor Castle, covering approximately 13,000 acres, is a remarkable feat of architecture and history.
-Begun in 1070, it has undergone numerous building projects over the years and now boasts features of a small town, palace, and fortification.
+An architectural and historical marvel, Windsor Castle covers approximately 13,000 acres.
+Founded in 1070, it has undergone numerous building projects over the years to become a small town, palace, and fortification.

-Inside and out, Windsor Castle displays a diverse array of architectural designs.
-Georgian and Victorian styles were added to highlight the medieval character of the court, while Gothic design elements imbue a modern flair.
+Georgian and Victorian styles combine to highlight the medieval character of Windsor Castle, while Gothic design elements add a modern twist.

-As an invaluable representation of European palaces, Windsor Castle’s architecture, and history make it a true marvel.
+Windsor Castle’s architecture, and history make it a true marvel of European palaces.

 The architecture of Windsor Castle

-Designed by architect Jeffry Wyatville, the Round Tower extends upward by 30 feet and houses the Royal Archives.
-However, some experts criticize the tower’s disproportionate height to width.
+It was designed by Jeffry Wyatville and houses the Royal Archives.
+However, some experts criticize its disproportionate height and width.

-Moving up to the Upper Ward, which takes the shape of a central quadrangle, we find numerous significant buildings, including the State Apartments and the Private Apartments.
+On the Upper Ward, which is shaped like a quadrangle, we find numerous significant buildings, including the State Apartments.

-The State Apartments, located along the north wall, were designed by Wyatville to have a unique architectural style in each room to match the art and furnishings of the 19th century.
+Each room of the State Apartments was designed by Wyatville to match the art and furnishings of the 19th century.

-Among the many stunning features, the castle’s Lower Ward stands out.
-The north side of the Lower Ward plays host to the impressive Spiritual home of the Knights of the Garter, a humongous chapel that showcases the best of architecture and design.
+The castle’s Lower Ward is one of its most impressive features.
+It features the magnificent Spiritual Home of the Knights of the Garter, a humongous chapel that embodies the best in architecture and design.

-As one moves further into the Lower Ward, there is the Horseshoe Cloister that serves as the residence for the vicars-choral or lay clerks.
+Horseshoe Cloister serves as the residence for the vicars-choral or lay clerks in the Lower Ward.

-Windsor Castle’s vast parklands and landscapes provide a great escape from the hustle and bustle of the city.
-The Home Park, a 655-acre royal park, is home to the prestigious St. George’s School, two working farms, and vast parkland.
+The Home Park, Windsor Castle’s 655-acre royal park, is home to the prestigious St. George’s School, two working farms, and vast parklands.

-Visitors can take leisurely strolls or bike rides, enjoying the beauty of the landscape.
-The enormous Windsor Great Park, occupying an impressive 5,000 acres, is home to some of the oldest broad-leaved woodlands in Europe, making it a haven for nature enthusiasts.
+In the 5,000-acre Windsor Great Park, you will find some of the oldest broad-leaved woodlands in Europe, making it a haven for nature lovers.

-The Long Walk, an awe-inspiring double-lined avenue of trees, is a 2.65-mile-long path that adds to the beauty and charm of the area.
+A 2.65-mile-long double-lined avenue of trees adds to the beauty and charm of the Long Walk.

 The Evolution of Windsor Castle

-However, as the years progressed and rulers changed, Windsor Castle underwent a significant transformation.
+As the years passed and rulers changed, Windsor Castle underwent significant changes.

-He constructed the first King’s Gate which marked the beginning of a new era for the castle.
+King’s Gate marked the start of a new era for the castle.

-Although he eventually abandoned the project and established the Order of the Garter, the building project continued till it became a masterpiece of architectural excellence.
+In spite of his abandoning the project and establishing the Order of the Garter, the building project continued until it became a masterpiece.

-However, it did not play a significant role during this period.
-In 1475, Edward IV began the construction of St. George’s Castle, which marked the final touch to the transformation of Windsor Castle from a motte and bailey castle to a royal palace of international repute.
+In 1475, Edward IV began the construction of St. George’s Castle, completing the transformation of Windsor Castle from a motte and bailey castle to an international palace.

-However, not all monarchs shared his enthusiasm.
-Edward VI, for instance, removed the traces of Catholicism from the castle, leading to political unrest and rebellion.
+Nevertheless, not all monarchs shared his enthusiasm.
+Edward VI removed the traces of Catholicism from the castle, resulting in political unrest.

-Throughout the 18th and 19th centuries, Windsor Castle underwent several transformations.
-It became a popular tourist attraction, but access was initially restricted to only the wealthy.
+In the 18th and 19th centuries, Windsor Castle underwent several transformations.
+It became a popular tourist attraction.

-Architect Jeffry Wyatville was selected to restore the castle’s beauty, but his preference for Gothic architecture clashed with George IV’s desire for Rococo style.
+Wyatville’s preference for Gothic architecture clashed with George IV’s desire for Rococo.

 The Devastating Fire that Raged through Windsor Castle

-The fire spread rapidly, resulting in a major catastrophe that lasted for 15 hours.
-Not only did the fire pose a significant threat, but the smoke and water used to extinguish it also caused substantial damage.
+Fire spread rapidly, resulting in a major catastrophe lasting for 15 hours.
+The smoke and water used to extinguish the fire also caused significant damage.

-The daunting task of restoring Windsor Castle was finally completed in 1997, with a total cost of £37 million.
+In 1997, Windsor Castle was restored at a cost of £37 million.

 A Look at Windsor Castle Today

-Windsor Castle is the largest inhabited castle globally, with an estimated 500 residents as of 2006.
-King Charles III currently owns the castle, which primarily serves as a royal palace and weekend retreat.
+It is the largest inhabited castle in the world, with 500 residents as of 2006.
+It is primarily used as a weekend retreat and a royal palace.

-Windsor Castle has hosted numerous state visits, royal weddings, and other significant events under the Queen’s stewardship, solidifying its status as a focal point of the contemporary monarchy.
+Under the Queen’s stewardship, Windsor Castle has hosted numerous state visits, royal weddings, and other significant events.